DACL: See discretionary access control list (DACL).

 disk controller: Computer hardware that controls a disk.

 disk encapsulation: The process of converting a basic disk to a dynamic disk.
-Encapsulating a disk lays down disk metadata used for managing the disk dynamically.
+Encapsulating a disk lays down disk metadata that is used for managing the disk dynamically.

 disk extent: A contiguous set of one or more disk sectors.
-A disk extent may be used as a partition or part of a volume, or it may be free, which indicates that it is not in use, or that it may be unusable for creating partitions or volumes.
+A disk extent can be used as a partition or part of a volume, or it can be free, which indicates that it is not in use or that it may be unusable for creating partitions or volumes.

 disk geometry: The disk's three-dimensional address space: a sector address consists of a cylinder number, the track number within the cylinder, and the sector number on that track.

 disk group: In the context of dynamic disks, this term describes a logical grouping of disks.